-During both 2014 and 2013, the Association realized increases in nonoperating expenses resulting from increased interest expense accretions on our 2011 Bonds offset by nonoperating income.
-Overall, 2014 net nonoperating expenses increased by \$1,162,192, or 7.8%, to \$16,014,506.
-Our 2013 net nonoperating expenses increased by 4.6%, or \$656,092, to \$14,852,314.
-Nonoperating income was negligible in both 2014 and 2013 and totaled \$1,180 and \$235, respectively.
-In 2014 and 2013, our most significant nonoperating expense was interest expense, which increased by 5.4% in both years, or \$598,084 and \$566,234, to \$11,724,658 and \$11,126,574, respectively.
+During both 2015 and 2014, the Association realized increases in nonoperating expenses resulting from increased interest expense accretions on our 2011 Bonds offset by nonoperating income.
+Overall, 2015 net nonoperating expenses increased by \$13,194, or 0.1%, to \$16,028,420.
+Our 2014 net nonoperating expenses increased by 7.8%, or \$1,162,192, to \$16,014,506.
+Nonoperating income was negligible in both 2015 and 2014.
+Our 2015 nonoperating income totaled \$844 and represented interest income earned during the year.
+Our 2014 nonoperating income totaled \$1,180 and consisted of \$780 of interest income and \$400 of gain recognized on the sale of a fully-depreciated vehicle.
+In 2015 and 2014, our most significant nonoperating expense was interest expense, which increased by 5.2% in 2015 and by 5.4% in 2014, or \$613,847 and \$598,084, to \$12,338,505 and \$11,724,658, respectively.
 Our interest expense was attributable to accretions on our 2011 Capital Appreciation Bonds in both years, plus a small premium of \$2,723 paid on the 2014 extraordinary mandatory prepayments/redemptions discussed below in the Debt Administration subsection of the Capital Assets and Debt Administration section of this management's discussion and analysis.
-Cash outlays for debt service on our 2011 Bonds totaled \$3,850,264 and \$3,626,348 in 2014 and 2013, respectively, while debt service paid in January 2015 totaled \$4,101,289.
+Cash outlays (including a small premium paid in 2014) for debt service on our 2011 Bonds totaled \$4,101,289 and \$3,850,264 in 2015 and 2014, respectively, while debt service paid in January 2016 totaled \$4,571,599.

-In 2014 and 2013, other nonoperating expenses consisted of SCDOT maintenance expense and amortization of our License Agreement with SCDOT.
-SCDOT maintenance expense in 2014 totaled \$716,588, and represented an increase of \$565,053, or 372.9%, over 2013 amounts.
-Our 2013 SCDOT maintenance expense increased by 142.2%, or \$88,980, to \$151,535.
+In 2015 and 2014, other nonoperating expenses consisted of SCDOT maintenance expense and amortization of our License Agreement with SCDOT.
+SCDOT maintenance expense in 2015 totaled \$116,319, and represented a decrease of \$600,269, or 83.8%, over 2014 amounts.
+Our 2014 SCDOT maintenance expense increased by 372.9%, or \$565,053, to \$716,588.
 Reimbursements of Southern Connector maintenance costs incurred by SCDOT are paid solely from and to the extent monies are deposited into the Association's 2011 Renewal and Replacement Fund ("2011 R&R Fund") as prescribed by the terms of the Amended Trust Indenture and Revised License Agreement.
 (See Note 1, item J and Notes 5 and 9 to the financial statements for more information about deposits into and payments from our 2011 R&R Fund.)
-The amortization of our License Agreement with SCDOT totaled \$3,574,440 in both 2014 and 2013.
+The amortization of our License Agreement with SCDOT totaled \$3,574,440 in both 2015 and 2014.

-Extraordinary Item
+Extraordinary Items

-In late 2014, the Association received \$340,000 in settlement of its claim filed several years ago against Lehman Brothers, Inc. in Lehman's bankruptcy case.
+In 2015 and late 2014, the Association received \$360,000 and \$340,000, respectively, in settlement of its claim filed several years ago against Lehman Brothers, Inc. in Lehman's bankruptcy case.
 That claim was filed for losses incurred by the Association in 2008 when Lehman Brothers defaulted under a collateralized repurchase agreement held in connection with investments of monies in our 1998 Bonds Debt Service Reserve Accounts.
 Governmental accounting standards require that a gain or loss be reported as an extraordinary item if it is both unusual in nature and infrequent in occurrence.
 The monies that we received in this settlement are clearly unrelated to our ordinary and typical activity of operating of the Southern Connector, so they meet the "unusual" criteria specified by accounting literature.
-They also meet the "infrequent" criteria since (a) at the time that we filed our claim against Lehman Brothers, we had no reasonable expectation of recovery, and (b) upon receipt of the \$340,000 award, the Association had no further expectation of receiving additional sums from our claim (despite our subsequent receipt of an additional sum in 2015 discussed later).
-Accordingly, we reported this gain as an extraordinary item in our 2014 financial statements.
-In March 2015, the Association received an additional \$200,000 in connection with our Lehman Brothers' claim.
-We do not anticipate receipt of any more monies related to this claim.
+They also meet the "infrequent" criteria since (a) at the time that we filed our claim against Lehman Brothers, we had no reasonable expectation of receiving additional sums from our claim.
+Accordingly, we reported these gains as extraordinary items in our 2015 and 2014 financial statements.
+At the time this management's discussion and analysis was written, the amount of any additional monies to be received related to this claim was undetermined.